jtlfoo/ubcJobPostingClone/README.md

 Commit #1 - 14 Sep 2022:

 - Mobile first
+- Nav bar given max-width to prevent stretching to page corners
-- Containers utilize white space consistently across cards and screen sizes
+- Containers utilize white space consistently within the and across screen sizes
-- All interior elements aligned
+- More cards added to similar jobs for fun
 - Background hero image does not shrink
 - Responsive